 If we limit our discussion to computers and similar hardware, an inverter takes a low-voltage DC current and changes it over to an AC mains power current.

 In fact, this is the opposite of a typical computer power supply unit.
 The power supply in a computer first needs to change the AC mains power into DC power at voltages that the components inside the machine can handle.

-Typically, an uninterruptible power supply is a special kind of battery into which you might plug your computer system.
-Many people do this as a way to get around possible problems with power cuts and outages.
+An uninterruptible power supply is a special kind of battery into which you might plug your computer system.
+Many people do this to get around possible problems with power cuts and outages.

-Inverters that can power your things operate on much the same principle as a power supply like the one we describe above.
-However, users tend to prefer them for greater power needs than the UPS might address.
+Inverters that can power your things operate on much the same principle as a power supply as described above.
+However, users prefer them for greater power needs than the UPS might address.